Bijagós Islands: Culture

+As of 2024 some people from neighboring French-speaking countries are in the islands, and they use French, along with tourists from French-speaking countries.

 Art

-The Bissagos peoples produce many artifacts for daily use and ritual following a traditional iconography that is unique to their culture, and shows variations from island to island.
+The Bijagós peoples produce many artifacts for daily use and ritual following a traditional iconography that is unique to their culture, and shows variations from island to island.
 Among the most striking Bidyogo art pieces are the portable ancestor shrines ("iran") and the zoomorphic masks representing cows ("vaca-bruta"), sharks, stingrays and, occasionally, other local animals.
 Traditionally-decorated artifacts are also produced for "fanado" coming-of-age ceremonies (wood masks, spears, shields, headgear, bracelets), daily activities (fishing, agriculture) and personal use (stools, basketry, foodware).
 Its unique aesthetics make Bidyogo art easily distinctive from other African tribal arts.

+Education

+A high school on the islands is Bubaque High School.

+Elementary students began studying in both Kriol and Portuguese in 1986.
+Prior to 2008, the idea was that high school students studied only in Portuguese, with students advancing away from Kriol and towards Portuguese, but that year Kriol medium education was introduced at the secondary level.
+Luigi Scantamburlo, an Italian priest, coordinated the bilingual education on the islands.
+Bilingual education ended in 2022 due to the retirement of the priest.